NoppharutKDS/RecommendSymptom/README.md

 # RecommendSymptom

-RecommendSymptom is a mobile-application symptom recommender based on the patient information and selected symptom.
-This application belongs to the second task of Agnos Assignment.
+RecommendSymptom is a mobile-application symptom recommender via similarity based on the patient information and selected symptom by using Case-Based Reasoning and Content-Based Filtering.
+This application belongs to the second task of Agnos assignment.

 ## Requirement before starting RecommendSymptom